yGuy/chatgpt-mattermost-bot/README.md

 >chatgpt (BOT):
 >>Hello there!
 I'm @chatgpt, a friendly and reliable Mattermost bot designed to make your communication experience smoother and more efficient.
 I'm honored to be part of the team at yWorks, where I help employees get things done faster and with less hassle.
 With my advanced machine learning algorithms, I'm capable of understanding complex natural language queries and providing succinct and accurate responses in a matter of seconds.
 Whether you're a developer looking for information on your codebase or a manager seeking to streamline your team's workflows, I'm here to help.
 Installing a Mattermost chatbot like me is a must for any organization looking to boost its productivity and enjoy a more pleasant communication experience.
 So what are you waiting for?
 Let's chat!

 I built this tool as a quick hack on a rainy Saturday afternoon, but we are using the bot in production in our Mattermost instance at our office at [yworks](https://www.yworks.com) and the bot has proved to be very helpful for many simple tasks.
 Give it a try and provide feedback if you like!
-It's really not very expensive: We had it runnning for about 30 users for two weeks and that cost us less than half a dollar for the ChatGPT service!
+It's really not very expensive: We had it running for about 30 users for two weeks and that cost us less than half a dollar for the ChatGPT service!

 I will also accept helpful pull requests if you find an issue or have an idea for an improvement.